StrikingLoo/strikingloo.github.io/wiki-articles/machine-learning/proximal-policy-optimization.md

 tags: RL, reinforcement learning, openAI, deep learning, PPO, ppo
 language: English
 date: 2022-07-21
-description: "Notes on OpenAI's new RL algorithm: Proximal Policy Optimization"
+description: "Notes on OpenAI's RL algorithm: Proximal Policy Optimization"
 importance: 7
 ---

+PPO is the current SotA in Reinforcement Learning in terms of sample efficiency, ease of implementation and quality of results.
+Developed by OpenAI, here are my notes on the article and the paper.

+The biggest change is how the loss is defined, adding a penalty to constrain how much the policy can vary between iterations.

 <https://openai.com/blog/openai-baselines-ppo/>